 I’ve always been obsessed with Pyramids and Pseudoscientific Pyramidology.

 A theory I’ve heard about over years is the correlations between the constellation of Orion’s Belt and the three main Pyramids at Giza.
 This is also known as the OCT (Orion Correlation Theory).
-See this amazing site for a more detailed explanation of the theory.
+See this amazing paper for a more detailed explanation of the theory.

 Recently I have been experimenting with composites and layers in Google Earth and had to attempt this by mapping the constellation to the ground.